 7. Upper Canada Playhouse

 The Upper Canada Playhouse sets the stage for enlivening professional theatre in Morrisburg.
 Operating for more than three decades, The Playhouse produces an April to December season with a minimum of eight productions built and rehearsed onsite and plays to an audience of over 40,000 patrons annually.
 It operates out of a charmingly converted, 275-seat former toothbrush factory!
+The August and September shows include Wally’s Café and Norm Foster’s, Come Down From Up River.
+Don’t forget to take the time to look at the mural on the outside of the theatre while you make your way in!

 Edited & Updated By Rosanne Lake and Lindsay Medeiros